-After you choose which social networks you are going to use, work on refining your user base - you can choose dozens of information is available to target your Ads.
-This will be important as you
+After choosing which social networks you are going to use, work on refining your user base - you can choose dozens of available information to target your Ads.

 Great content, great magnets

-E-book/Report, if you're dealing mostly with information, this will be a good lead magnet.
+Ebook/Report, if you're dealing mostly with information, this will be a good lead magnet.
 Teach your user to do something, or show him some data, enlighten him.
-Example: if you have a SaaS that helps people with digital marketing, why not give these users an ebook that teaches a little bit more about the subject?
+For example, if you have a SaaS that helps people with digital marketing, why not give these users an ebook that teaches a little more about the subject?

-Spreadsheet, also very common, follows the same idea of an ebook, helping your user with something.
-Example: if you sell financial education courses, why not lure users by giving them a spreadsheet so they can organize their finances?
+A spreadsheet, also very common, follows the same idea of an ebook, helping your user with something.
+For example, if you sell financial education courses, why not lure users by giving them a spreadsheet to organize their finances?

 Webinar, make a video about something discussing or teaching something to your user.
 Send it over email after they subscribe.
 Example: if you're selling clothes over the internet through e-commerce, why not talk about fashion with somebody and teach your users how to dress?